 Breakfast is the most important meal of the day and many hostels provide a breakfast option to save you carrying provisions to use in the self catering kitchens.
 Hostels in city destinations often offer a free help yourself breakfast of toast, tea, coffee and juice.
-Bunkhouses and hostels on the long distance trails or classic walking areas generally have breakfasts options including full English breakfasts, fruit and cereal, designed to sustain you for a days walking.
-Breakfasts to make sure you get a great start to you day.
+Bunkhouses and hostels on the long distance trails or classic walking areas generally have breakfast options including full English breakfasts, fruit and cereal, designed to sustain you for your day’s walking.

 Hostels and Bunkhouses with breakfast available